Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 During 2015 and 2016, I had casually pondered the 24-hour challenge, going so far as to make notes and do some detailed planning.
 Eventually, in January 2017, I committed and began to prepare myself for the rigours of 20,000ft ascent and descent in a single day.
 I started by teaching myself how to run, jogging from lamp-post to lamp-post along a cycle path as I walked the dog at night (the classic ‘couch to 5km’ approach).
 Benefitting from the additional fitness, I took to the Pentland Hills, a collection of grassy peaks c.500m high overlooking Edinburgh which hadn’t attracted me as a hillwalker but provided the stimulus for me to put in extra effort, as I interspersed fast walks uphill with jogging along the tops and running back towards town, initially on my own but later with a friend, Chris Hill.
 I really enjoyed these excursions but, throughout, I was increasingly afflicted by an acute discomfort in the soles of my feet.

-Postponed — First for a year, then two
+Postponed - First for injury, then due to Coronavirus

 From a podiatry perspective, my understanding is there’s four approaches to foot pain.
 Stop what causes the problem and rest.
 Orthotics or cortisone steroids and, if that fails, an option for surgery.
 I didn’t see the benefits of rest (the issue came back repeatedly in 2017, despite many breaks) and orthotics didn’t make any difference.
 Steroid injections thankfully fixed one foot but not the other and eventually the surgeon’s advice was to operate and he explained a procedure where he would saw through bones in my right foot using a minimally invasive procedure and reset the bones so they were lifted off the neuromas and I wouldn’t experience as much pain.
 Which sounded extreme but it was an approach the surgeon explained had a high rate of effectiveness and, very keen to be pain-free, I accepted his recommendation.
 Thankfully, in general, the operation, in March 2018, was a success and almost exactly twelve months later, after a few months delay with what I was initially afraid was a Lisfranc injury (when I returned too soon and damaged my foot descending Bidean nam Bian in Glen Coe), I was back jogging in the Pentlands with no torment other than that caused by a lack of fitness.